trace1729/EE219-AICS-2024/projects/lab3/README.md

-# Lab3: Systolic Array for Conv2D and GEMM
+# Lab3: Systolic Array for Conv2D

 ## Introduction
 This lab focuses on designing a **systolic array** based system to accelerate the convolutional computations in CNNs by transforming convolution operations into **General Matrix Multiplications (GEMM)**.
 The diagram of the system design is shown below.